Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

-- The Cast-Drift-Retrieve technique to catch striped bass also works from an anchored or slowly drifting boat.
-This can allow you to drift bait into areas you can't easily cast into, such as around piers and along rocky points where striped bass tend to congregate.
+- The Cast-Drift-Retrieve technique to catch striped bass works from a dock or shoreline, and also works well from an anchored or slowly drifting boat.
+I use this technique to drift bait into areas around piers and along rocky points where striped bass tend to congregate.

 - Match the weight of the bait and tackle to the depth of the water and the speed of the current.
 The goal is to use as little weight as possible, yet drift the bait down into the striper's strike one.

-- Clams. sand worms and squid can be effective baits for catching striped bass.
+- Herring, mackerel, clams, sandworms, and squid are effective baits for catching striped bass.
 The natural baits create a scent trail in the water that helps to attract hungry fish.

 Help Maintain a Healthy Striped Bass Fishery

 Successful catch-and-release fishing begins with your fishing tackle.
 Circle hooks are very effective and setting the hook properly usually results in catching the corners of the bass's mouth.
 Circle hooks are swallowed much less frequently than traditional hooks, saving unnecessary internal injury to the fish.

 I also crimp the barbs closed with pliers, making it easier to remove hooks and reducing injury.

 Landing the fish quickly will help to keep the bass strong for a safe release.
 Grab the striped bass firmly by the lower jaw, and use your other hand to support the midsection of a large fish while lifting and holding it out of the water.
 Do not hold the fish by the gills.